onymous-games/whisper-rpg/README.md

 2. Skill Roll

-*See the skill table below for a list of skills*
+> See the Skill section below for a list of skills

 There are often times when your players will attempt something with a more nuanced skill set necessary.
 In these circumstances, you can ask players to make a roll using whatever combination of attributes you prefer.